cutwater/FlaskWorkshop/docs/python-intro.rst

 Beside strings and integers, Python has all sorts of different types of objects.
 Now we're going to introduce one called **list**.
-Lists are exactly what you think they are: objects which are lists of other objects :)
+Lists are exactly what you think they are: objects which are lists of other objects.

 Go ahead and create a list::